Shamar Joseph's epic seven-wicket haul for the West Indies highlights importance of Test cricket

 Joseph broke into the Guyana cricket squad after his pace impressed selectors and later starred in the Caribbean Premier League before being picked for the West Indies A squad.

-During the West Indies' match against world Test champions Australia, Joseph's bowled 12 consecutive overs to take the West Indies to a famous win over the hosts for the first time in 27 years.
+During the West Indies' match against World Test champions Australia, Joseph bowled 12 consecutive overs to take the West Indies to a famous win.
 It was Australia's first loss in 12 pink ball Tests.

-Australia skipper Pat Cummins had courageously declared at 289-9 with his side still behind the visitors' first innings total of 311 before his bowlers dismissed West Indies for 193 in their second dig.

-Cummins, who led Australia to a World Test Championship triumph last year, said he was disappointed at the defeat but paid full tribute to West Indies.

-"That was a fantastic Test match and a fantastic series," he said.
+"That was a fantastic Test match and a fantastic series," said Australia captain Pat Cummins.

 "I thought in particular, Shamar, the way he bowled today was right up there and unfortunately we weren't good enough.